 The first image above shows the cemetery's original wooden entrance gate.
 Starting in 1863 it was decided to replace it with an ornate cast-iron gate mounted on stout, eight-foot-tall piers.
 The 2nd image shows the entrance around 1885.
 The fence was also cast-iron with interlaced arches.
 The last two images are present day views.

-The 1st two photographs above show 2 different versions of the old high-Victorian Gothic structure that was built in 1867 and used as the administration building.
+The 1st three images above shows the old high-Victorian Gothic structure that was built in 1867 and used as the administration building.
 It sits to the right of the entrance seen in the photograph below the map.
 It was constructed at the same time as the Carriage House that sits on the left side of the entrance.
 The same architect that designed these buildings also designed the Plum Street Temple in Cincinnati, James Keys Wilson.
 The office building is still used today for administrative purposes although the interior has been modernized.
 The Carriage House was originally used as a place where people could rest while waiting for carriages that would take them back to the city.
 It is used for office space today.
 The last image is another early view of the entrance.

 Same Image Different Versions